owardlaw/algo-bot/README.md

 ## Usage

-To use this application first navigate to the closes folder and run the data_scraper.ipynb script.
-This will generate two large CSV files and this process will take a long time.
-Once completed navigate back and run the back_testing.ipynb.
+Navigate to and run back_testing.ipynb.
 This will generate plots, and data about the trading period.

-* Note : if you are using an Apple Silicon machine and encounter installation errors, try installation with brew or conda.
+If you wish to generate CSVs with different trading periods on different coins or with a different time frame you can with back_testing.ipynb, but two years of BTC and ETH data are already provided.

 * Note : scikit-learn will generate new predictions everytime the module is ran again.
 This will change the expected profit of the bot.
 Random_state can set a            fixed seed for the model to follow and will prevent this.
 However it restricts scikit-learn to a fixed seed and not doing this can provide a better              understanding of performence given it will be under new circumstances everytime without a fixed seed.
+* Note : if you are using an M1 chip and encounter isntallation issues with TA-Lib try the conda and brew installation of TA-Lib.

 ---